 - 1099 workers

 - Independent contractors

-We’ll get into the specific taxes that self employed people pay in a little bit, but for now let’s talk about how you pay taxes if you are working for yourself.
-If you are self employed, you pay your taxes directly to the IRS.
+We’ll get into the specific taxes that self-employed people pay in a little bit, but for now let’s talk about how you pay taxes if you are working for yourself.
+If you are self-employed, you pay your taxes directly to the IRS.
 But how do you know what you are going to earn over the course of the year before you actually earn the money?
-For self employed people, taxes are based upon estimated that are calculated using your last year’s business earnings.
+For self-employed people, taxes are estimated using your last year’s business earnings.

 These estimated taxes are paid every quarter to the IRS.
 As these estimates are based upon the prior year’s income, after you file your return each year, the IRS reconciles what you truly owed versus what you paid to them.

 Perhaps your estimates were too low.
 This would be the case if you had a particularly successful year and made much more than you did last year.
 In this case, you underpaid and additional taxes are due when you file your yearly return.
 Make sure you do the calculation!
 If you don’t make up the difference, the IRS will send you a letter informing you that you owe more money.

 This is an extremely important detail so we’ll repeat it.

 The IRS will send you a letter in the mail.
 The IRS does not call or email taxpayers.
 If you get a call or email from someone claiming to be the IRS, it is a fraud.
 You should ignore and/or block these communications.

 Now, let’s say you paid too much.
 This would be the case if your estimated taxes more than compensated the IRS for the amount you owed.
 Usually this would result from a scenario in which you had a very good year followed by a not-as-good year (remember, estimated taxes are paid upon last year’s earnings).
 The IRS will send you a tax refund.

 Let’s start with the basics here again.
 What is retirement?